Skip to content

 sync: true

-console.log(`File stored with hash: ${fileResult.item_hash}`);
+console.log(`File stored with hash: ${fileResult.item_hash}`)

 // Node.js: Upload a file from the filesystem

-const fs = require('fs');
+const fs = require('fs')

-const fileContent = fs.readFileSync('./example.pdf');
+const fileContent = fs.readFileSync('./example.pdf')

 const fileResult = await authClient.createStore({

-fileContent,
+fileObject: fileContent,

 channel: 'TEST',